| | |

 uncommon after World War II, some of those laws remained on the

+books well into the 1970s.
 As most people know, the most enthusiastic proponents of eugenics

 were the Nazis, and until they provided real-world illustration